Curricula

 The decision to adopt the International Baccalaureate at Post-16 has significant repercussions for the English National curriculum preceding phases to IGCSE.
 The IB is hugely academically demanding in the investigative critical and philosophical demands it makes on students.
 As a result, all teaching from FS level at DIS has to adopt a much more conceptual, multi-disciplinary approach to learning to ensure that children are ready for the IB.

-It is important that prospective parents note two further impressive features of the school in this context.
+It is important that prospective parents note three further impressive features of the school in this context.

 Firstly Deira International welcomes students with low to moderate Special Educational Needs across its scale from the less able to the most Gifted and Talented [G&T), subject to meeting manageable thresholds and moderate levels.
 Currently the school states that 10% of its student body is defined on the Special Educational Needs spectrum.